-FareShare has grown from cooking a few hundred pies a week to more than 25,000 through generous philanthropic support.
+FareShare has grown from cooking a few hundred pies a week to 50,000 nutritious, ready-to-eat meals through generous philanthropic support.

 Grants from philanthropic foundations and trusts provided the seed funding to establish FareShare, invested in our first and then second kitchens and contribute towards our operating costs.

-Today, key supporters such as Gandel Foundation (founders Pauline and John Gandel) continue to underpin FareShare’s operations by providing us with a range of one-off grants to grow and strengthen our impact.
+Today, generous supporters continue to underpin FareShare’s operations by providing us with a range of one-off grants to grow and strengthen our impact.

-Because FareShare doesn’t receive any ongoing Government funding, this kind of support is our lifeblood.
+Because FareShare doesn’t receive any ongoing Government funding, this loyal support is our lifeblood.